 Should I Always Treat a Toothache Like an Emergency?

 If your toothache lasts for more than a couple of days and doesn’t seem to be caused by anything stuck in your teeth, it might mean that you have a dental infection.
-Until the source of your tooth pain is made clear, it should be treated as a potential emergency, meaning you should call our office to schedule an appointment as soon as you can.
+Until the source of your tooth pain is made clear, it should be treated as a potential emergency, meaning you should call our dental office to schedule an appointment as soon as you can.

 How Can I Replace a Lost Tooth?